 2. Visit to Dai Villages

-The second day we wanted to visit Dai villages.
-Some are so famous that they even make you pay 100 Rmb (12 euros) to get in.
-We intended to avoid parks and tourist sites so we paid a taxi driver to take us to an authentic village, away from the city.
+A visit to the Dai villages around the city of Jinghong is also highly recommended.
+Some are so famous that they charge an entry fee of 100 RMB (about 12 euros).
+We intended to avoid parks and tourist spots, so we paid a taxi driver to take us to an authentic village, far from the city, and leave us there for a few hours.

 3. The Manting Park